bhoopalsinhmusale/MediAssist/README.md

 clearly describe their medical situations.
 However, medical search has its unique requirements that are not well handled by existing web search engines.
 In the proposed system, we present MediAssist: an intelligent medical web search engine that extensively uses domain-specific medical knowledge and questionnaire to facilitate ordinary Internet users/Patients to search for medical information.
-Based on selected symptoms patient will get appropriate results
+Based on selected symptoms patient will get appropriate results.